 And despite Halloween's reputation as the eeriest night of the year, a good many of the folk charms carried out in ages past were surprisingly in the cause of romance!
 In Scotland it was said you were to scatter hemp seeds over your left shoulder on Halloween night and intone the following rhyme "Hemp-seed, I saw thee; and him (or her) that is to be my true love, come after me".
 Then if you looked over your left shoulder, there would appear an image of your destined true love.
 In other parts of the British Isles it was said a similar prophetic vision of your lover to be could be invoked by eating an apple by candle-light in front of a mirror in Halloween night.

-Similarly there are a good number of spells that could employed on Halloween night to discover who was secretly in love with you.
+In fact there were a good number of spells that could employed on Halloween night to discover who was secretly in love with you.
 For example, in Derbyshire young ladies would inscribe on chestnuts the names of boys who they suspected holding a torch for them.
 The chestnuts were then placed upon the hearth, sometimes among the embers of the fire, on All Hallows Eve and it was said which ever chestnut popped out of the fire nearest the young lady revealed the name of her secret lover.
+This particular custom, and variations in it, also became were well-known, so much so that it was the focus of Hallowe'en night parties, and in some places All Hallow's Eve was known as Nutcrack Night!

 But there were more serious charms you practice upon a Halloween night too.
 In Herefordshire, there was a more morbid form of divination - each member of the family would pick an ivy leaf and label it as their own.
 The ivy leaves were then left in a bowl of water over Halloween night.
 In the morning any member of the family who was fated to die in the coming year would find their leaf marked with a coffin shape.
 In other regions, egg whites were dropped into water to serve a similar purpose, and again if the whites formed into the shape of a coffin you would not live to see the next Halloween...